openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 	// or 2 based whether the chosen field's value is SingleReplica or
 	// HighlyAvailable, respectively.
 	//
-	// The value of nodePlacement is adjusted based on defaultPlacement - If
+	// The value of nodePlacement is adjusted based on defaultPlacement.
+If
 	// defaultPlacement is set to ControlPlane the "node-role.kubernetes.io/worker"
 	// label will be added.
 If defaultPlacement is set to Workers the
 	// "node-role.kubernetes.io/master" label will be added.